 Think about the different seamless safety gloves you’ve worn in your work lifetime.
 Which ones were your favorite?
 What did they feel like?
 How well did they hold up on the job?

-Whether you realize it or not, your answers to those questions probably have a lot to do with the materials the gloves are knit together with.
-When it comes to seamless gloves, you may be surprised to learn that there are several knit combinations available to choose from.
+Whether you realize it or not, your answers to those questions probably have a lot to do with how the glove's materials are knit together.
+When it comes to seamless gloves, you may be surprised to learn that there are several combinations available.

-Let’s navigate the world of knit materials as it pertains to HexArmor’s coated seamless lineup – the Helix Series.
+Let’s navigate the world of materials as it pertains to HexArmor’s seamless lineup – the Helix Series.

 Materials Process 101

 All gloves start off as fibers, whether natural or synthetic.
 These fibers are then either combed, melted, or engineered into yarns.
-From there, depending on what materials the manufacturer wants the glove to be made of, various yarns are then spun together onto a spool using a yarn spinning machine.
-Once the spools are created with the different yarn materials – the yarns are connected to a machine that will twist and knit the gloves.
+From there, depending on the manufacturer's choice of materials, various yarns are then spun together onto a spool using a yarn spinning machine.
+Once the spools are created with the different yarn materials, the yarns are connected to a machine that will twist and knit the gloves.

 Common yarns include:

 You may sometimes hear seamless gloves referred to as a “13-gauge” or “18-gauge” glove.
 The term gauge simply refers to the size and type of needles used in a seamless knitting machine to produce a glove.
 Traditionally speaking, and depending on the yarn, the higher the gauge a glove is, the thinner, more dexterous, and comfortable the glove can be.
 The lower the gauge of a glove, the bulkier and less dexterous it can be.